CybercentreCanada/assemblyline4_docs/docs/installation/configuration/retrohunt.md

     ```yaml
     ...
     retrohunt:
-      # Is the Retrohunt functionnality enabled on the frontend
+      # Is the Retrohunt functionality enabled on the frontend?
       enabled: false

       # Number of days retrohunt jobs will remain in the system by default